-I bought this hamburger on July 7, 1999 at a McDonald’s in Logan, Utah.
-Being always on a diet, I was involved with another weight loss gimmick and scheduled to do a home presentation the following month.
-This hamburger was going to be an object lesson about live enzymes.
+I bought this hamburger on July 7, 1999 at the fast food restaurant McDonald’s, in Logan Utah.
+Being always on a diet, I was involved with another weight loss gimmick and scheduled to do a home presentation the following month with regards to what not to eat.
+This fast food hamburger was going to be an object lesson about live enzymes.
 At the little meeting, I showed the hamburger and the pickle, which was just starting to disintegrate.
 There was no decomposition to the meat or bun, nor any mold, fungus or smell.
 It had no bad odor at all.

-The hamburger, in the original sack with the receipt, ended up in a coat pocket jacket.
-The jacket set in the back of my van all through the summer heat.
+The hamburger, in the original sack with the receipt, ended up in the pocket of my jacket.
+The jacket sat in the back of my van all through the summer heat.
 I stopped doing that weight loss program, so I never missed the hamburger or needed it again.
 The hamburger has never been in a refrigerator during its 13 year life.
 Now it just sits on a shelf.

 The coat ended up in a closet and there it stayed for over a year.
 Once found, it was amazing to see that there was no smell, mold or fungus.
-It ended up back on a shelf in our closet where it was rediscovered several years later.
-Now it has become a unique item and we decided to just hang on and see what happens to it.
+The hamburger ended up back on a shelf in our closet where it was rediscovered several years later.
+Now the fast food hamburger has become a unique item and we decided to just hang on and see what happens to it.

 The high bidder at the time, someone in one of the New England States decided not to go through with the purchase because of this investigation.
-So we just kept the hamburger.
-By now our burger was becoming even more interesting.
+So we decided to just kept the fast food hamburger.
+By now the hamburger was becoming even more interesting.

 Frequently I will post or blog about the item on Facebook.
 The comments are usually how disgusting this item is, and then people swear off fast food, at least for the day.
 Or they post comments about how “real and good” it still looks.